Emergent inabilities? Inverse scaling over the course of pretraining

 We study emergent abilities in the lens of pre-training loss, instead of model size or training compute.

-We discover that a model exhibits emergent abilities on certain tasks when its pre-training loss falls below a specific threshold.
+We find that a model exhibits emergent abilities on certain tasks regardless of the continuity of metrics.

 This inspires us to redefine emergent abilities as those that manifest in models with lower pre-training losses.